enisha121/enisha121/README.md

 - **Manual Testing:** With a keen eye for detail, I specialize in manual testing.
 I believe that every click, swipe, and interaction matters, and I'm dedicated to uncovering even the most elusive bugs.

 - **API Testing:** The back-end magic that powers applications intrigues me.
 I'm well-versed in API testing, making sure that the data flows smoothly and the connections remain robust.

+- **Performance Testing:** With the help of JMeter, I try to test the perfomance of a system which can really make the system more qualityful.

 - **Learning Security Testing:** The digital world can be a tricky place, but I'm up for the challenge.
 I'm actively honing my skills in security testing to fortify software against vulnerabilities and cyber threats.